forgefed/forgefed/spec/behavior.md

   implementation detail and not to concepts of version control and project management.

-## Actors

-This specification doesn't mandate which types and objects should be actors, but it does provide guidelines that implementations SHOULD follow:

-- Resource objects that have self-contained stand-alone meaning should be actors
-- Objects that handle access control for updates of themselves should be actors
-- Objects that need to be able to send activities should be actors
-- Objects whose meaning is inherently tied to a parent object, or whose access control is managed by a parent object, can have all their interactions done via the parent object, and not be actors themselves
-- If an object doesn't need to send or receive activities, even if it's self contained, there's probably no need to make it an actor, because it practically doesn't participate in actor-model communication

-Here are some examples and their rationale:

-- A ticket/issue/bug is created with respect to some project, repo, software, system, the ticket is inherently a part of that parent object, so tickets would generally not be actors
-- A project or repository are generally self-contained entities, and even if some forge has users as top-level namespace and repos are created under users, the user managing/owning/sharing a repo is just a matter of access control and authority, *it isn't a part of the meaning of the repo itself*, and the repo could easily change hands and change maintainers while remaining the same repo, same software, same content, same meaning.
-So, repos and projects would generally be actors.
-- A group/organization/team is a self-contained object, a set of users along with access control and roles and so on, and it needs to be able to receive update activities that update the team members list, structure and access and so on, even though a team isn't a user and probably doesn't publish activities.
-So, teams would generally be actors.

-The proposal here is that the following types typically be actors:

-- Person
-- Project
-- Repository
-- Group/Organization/Team

-And other types such as these typically not be actors:

-- Commit
-- Ticket
-- Merge request
-- Patch
-- Diff
-- Discussion thread

 ## Object Publishing and Hosting {#publishing}

 In ForgeFed, actors host their child objects locally, i.e. the actor and the